tucats/ego/docs/LANGUAGE.md

 ### io.ReadFile(filename)

 The `ReadFile` function reads input from a file.
-If the filename is a "." then the function reads a single line of text from stdin (the console or a pipe).
+If the filename is "." then the function reads a single line of text from stdin (the console or a pipe).
 Otherwise, the filename must be the absolute or relative path to a file in the file system, and its' entire contents are returned as a single string value.